GovTechSG/techpass-user-docs/docs/support/signinissues.md

 <kbd>![your-account-is-at-risk](../assets/support/identity-protection/your-account-is-at-risk.png)</kbd>

-You may resolve this issue easily by verifying your identity with your authenticator.
+You can resolve this issue easily by verifying your identity with your authenticator.
 <kbd>![verify-your-identity](../assets/support/identity-protection/verify-your-identity.png)</kbd>

 Next, reset your password.